2015 Tokyo drone incident

-In the 2015 Tokyo drone incident (首相官邸無人機落下事件, sushōkandemujinkirakkajiken), a Phantom 2 drone carrying traces of radiation was found on the roof of the Japanese Prime Minister's Official Residence.
+In the 2015 Tokyo drone incident (首相官邸無人機落下事件, Sushōkantei mujinki rakka jiken), a Phantom 2 drone carrying traces of radiation was found on the roof of the Japanese Prime Minister's Official Residence.
 It had been controlled by Yasuo Yamamoto, an anti-nuclear protester from Fukui Prefecture.
 Yamamoto flew the drone there carrying sand containing caesium from Fukushima prefecture on April 9, but the drone was not discovered until April 22.

 This caused substantial embarrassment to the authorities, both for the security breach and for the delayed discovery of the drone.
 Yamamoto was later given a two-year suspended sentence, and the incident led to wide-reaching changes to regulations on drones in Japan.
 This along with other incidents led to authorities in Japan becoming much more aware of issues related to drones.

 Yasuo Yamamoto

 Yasuo Yamamoto was an unemployed 40-year-old man from Fukui prefecture and former Japan Air Self-Defense Force enlistee, residing in Obama, Fukui.
 Fukui prefecture is home to 13 of Japan's 48 operational nuclear reactors, and in 2014, the reactivation of Japan's nuclear reactors, idled after the 2011 Tōhoku earthquake and tsunami and subsequent Fukushima Daiichi nuclear disaster was a serious topic of debate.

 In July 2014, Yamamoto started a blog, which he called "Santa Kantei" (Santa at the Prime Minister's office).
 He referred to himself in one blog post as "a lone wolf" and in another post said “I will not hesitate to commit a terror act to stop restart (of nuclear reactors)”.
 In October 2014, he used a drone to observe the Sendai Nuclear Power Plant in Kagoshima prefecture, which was then due to be restarted.

 In October 2014, he went to Fukushima to gather contaminated sand.
 Yamamoto considered various methods to draw attention to his cause, and considered landing a drone with the Fukushima sand at a US diplomatic housing facility.
 On December 24, when Japanese Prime Minister Shinzō Abe's new cabinet was launched, he had intended to do his flight to the PM's office from a nearby park, but did not do so as it was too stressful.
 In March 2015, he again visited Fukushima prefecture to gather contaminated sand.